y20k/escapepod/README.md

 - Episodes, that have been started, or that have been downloaded manually, are kept, too
 - the maximum number of episodes available (and kept) is five

-### Why make simplicity a high priority?
-Escapepod is a one-person fun project.
-Simplicity helps maintaining the app.

-### Does Escapepod have playback queue?
-Escapepod has a simple up-next feature.
-Tap play on an episode while listening to another one.
-You will be be given the opportunity add it to the up-next slot.

-### I really miss feature X.
-For the foreseeable future the development of Escapepod will focus on stability and user interface polish.
-Do not expect new features anytime soon.

 ### Does Escapepod support OMPL?
-You can import an [OPML](https://en.wikipedia.org/wiki/OPML) formatted podcast list.
-Open the list in a file browser and choose Escapepod as a handler.
-Escapepod does not have an explicit export feature, but it keeps an up-to-date OPML file in the following folder on your device `/Android/data/org.y20k.escapepod/files/collection/`.
+You can import a podcast list using the [OPML](https://en.wikipedia.org/wiki/OPML) exchange format.
+Just open an OPML file using a file manager and choose Escapepod as the handler.
+The current podcast collection can be exported via Settings.
+Addionally Escapepod keeps an up-to-date OPML file in the folder `/Android/data/org.y20k.escapepod/files/collection/`.

+### I cannot add podcast X.
+Please head over to the [Wiki](https://github.com/y20k/escapepod/wiki/Podcasts-feeds-that-are-not-working-yet) and add the podcast that failed to import.

 ### Where do the podcast search results come from?
 Escapepod searches the [gpodder.net](https://gpodder.net/directory/) online database.
-Gpodder.net is a great page, if you are looking for new stuff to listen to, btw.
+Gpodder.net is a great service, if you are looking for new stuff to listen to, btw.

 ## Screenshots (v0.8)